Using biosamples and data for own research projects

 Submit a proposal

 The first step is to submit the project idea for the usage of cellular and non-cellular biosamples via a letter of intent to the administrative office of the KKNMS.
 The members of FaBIO respond within four weeks and inform the applicant if a detailed project proposal shall be submitted.
 If the proposal includes research with CNS biomaterial, the leader of the CNS-biobank (Prof. Dr. Wolfgang Brück, University Göttingen) is consulted.
 Further experts, such as a statistician or MRI expert, are involved if their expertise is required.
 Additionally the leaders of the biobanks issue a statement on the feasibility of the proposed project.
-In general the data protection commissioner of the KKNMS (Prof. Dr. Andreas Ziegler, University Lübeck) has the power to veto.
+In general the data protection commissioner of the KKNMS (Edda Sauer, LMU Clinic, Marburg) has the power to veto.

 Constitution of the committee

 FaBIO consists of seven members entitled to vote.
 They are nominated every year.
-The determining factor is the number of recruited patients of each study center for the cohort study within the previous twelve months.
+The determining factor for nomination is the number of recruited patients of each study center for the cohort study within the previous twelve months.
 From year three of the study onwards, the follow up visits carried out are counted.
-Currently PD Dr. Björn Tackenberg, University Marburg, inherits the position of the FaBIO speaker.
+Currently, Prof. Dr. Then Bergh, University Hospital Leipzig, is spokesperson of the FaBIO.